-Some medications used in MAT are controlled substances governed by the Controlled Substances Act.
+Some medications used in medication-assisted treatment (MAT) are controlled substances governed by the Controlled Substances Act.
 The Act contains federal drug policy for regulating the manufacture, importation, possession, use, and distribution of controlled substances.

-The SUPPORT for Patients and Communities Act of 2018
+The Substance Use Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities or SUPPORT for Patients and Communities Act of 2018 (SUPPORT Act)

-- The physician holds a board certification in addiction medicine or addiction psychiatry by the American Board of Preventive Medicine or the American Board of Psychiatry and Neurology; or
+- The physician holds a board certification in addiction medicine or addiction psychiatry by the American Board of Preventive Medicine or the American Board of Psychiatry and Neurology

-- The physician provides medication-assisted treatment (MAT) in a "qualified practice setting."
+- The practitioner provides medication-assisted treatment (MAT) in a "qualified practice setting."
 A qualified practice setting is a practice setting that:

 - provides professional coverage for patient medical emergencies during hours when the practitioner's practice is closed;